-An air operator certificate (AOC) holder shall have a system approved by the Authority, for obtaining, maintaining and distributing to appropriate personnel current performance data for each aircraft, route and airport that the AOC holder uses.
+(1) An air operator certificate holder shall have a system approved by the Authority, for obtaining, maintaining and distributing to appropriate personnel current performance data for each aircraft, route and airport that the air operator certificate holder uses.

 41. Aircraft loading and handling manual.